Juliet of the Spirits (song)

-"Juliet of the Spirits" is a song recorded by the B-52s.
+"Juliet of the Spirits" is a song recorded by American rock band the B-52s.
 It is the second single from the band's eighth full-length studio album, Funplex.
 A digital single and remix were released on September 9, 2008.

 The song was inspired by the film Juliet of the Spirits (Italian: Giulietta degli spiriti), a 1965 drama about an Italian housewife directed by Federico Fellini.
 The song's lyrics project themes of sexual liberation and awakening.